TeoZosa/jupyterhub-fastbook/README.md

 <img src="https://jupyter.org/assets/hublogo.svg" width="200">

 ### For those that lead a team, scale out by deploying the environment to multiple users at once via [JupyterHub](https://jupyter.org/hub), hosted on your own [Kubernetes](https://kubernetes.io/) cluster.
+This is a standalone deployment which can be extended or used as-is for your own multi-user Jupyter workflows.

 <sup>*See the [Further Reading](#further-reading) section for more details.</sup>